 Kidepo Valley National Park, which is found in the North-Eastern part of Uganda is a true description of Africa’s wilderness.
 It is a remote, isolated, hot, virgin, and yet to be fully discovered.
 It covers 1,442 sq kilometers and is hidden into the corner of the North-Eastern part of Uganda and bordered by Kenya and South Sudan.

 It is such a wonder with spectacular savannah, dry mountain forests, mountains, seasonal rivers such as the Kidepo River, Borassus palm trees, and hilltops.
 Such a landscape, dotted with different species of wild animals makes Kidepo Valley National Park a unique and interesting destination.

-What to expect in Kidepo Valley National Park
+Places/Points to look out for in Kidepo Valley National Park

 Kidepo Valley and Kanangorok Hot Springs

-Mount Morungule towers to 2,750 meters and it is crossed by River Kidepo and River Narus which nourish the wildlife plus the natural habitat of this park.
-The Morungule Range defines the southern boundary of this park and soars from these plains a couple of kilometers north-east of Apoka.
-This area may be visited on foot in the company of a ranger.
-The slopes of the mountain are habitat to the IK people, who are the tiniest ethnic group found in Uganda, and have their own special culture.
+Mount Morungule towers 2,750 meters and it is crossed by River Kidepo and River Narus.
+These two rivers supply the park with water for the wildlife plus the other natural habitats of this park.
+The slopes of the mountain are a habitat to the IK people, who are the tiniest ethnic group found in Uganda and have their own special culture.